 Being able to drive is a fantastic skill: it can give you the freedom to go where you want, when you want.
-Are you ready for the challenge of becoming a skilled driver?

-- You must be 17 years old.*
+- be 17 years old.*

 *16 years old if you get, or have applied for, the enhanced rate of the mobility component of Personal Independence Payment (PIP).

 Learning to be a safe and confident driver

 Good driving is not just about learning the rules of the road: your skill and attitude are important too.

 - is patient and considerate with other road users